 Pharos is a platform where classical scholars, and the public more broadly, can learn about and respond to appropriations of Greco-Roman antiquity by hate groups online.
-Our work has been profiled in The New Statesman, The Baffler, The New Yorker, The Nation, Ploughshares, and on the podcast History Talk: Origins.
+Our work has been profiled in various media outlets, including The New Statesman, The Chronicle of Higher Education, Undark Magazine, The Nation, and on the podcast History Talk: Origins.

 Pharos is the ancient Greek word for “lighthouse” and commonly refers to the Lighthouse of Alexandria, the first such beacon and the symbol of a city whose location at the crossroads between what we now call Europe and many other cultures made it for centuries the intellectual center of the Greco-Roman world.